 • show compassion, justice, love and forgiveness in their relationships with others

 Our Reading Scheme

-Our phonics teaching is highly successful with 100% of Year 1 children reaching or exceeding the required standard in 2015.
-This put us in the top 2% of Primary Schools in the country!
-We use the Read, Write Inc scheme as a means of teaching phonics.
+Our phonics teaching is highly successful, we are consistently above the national average % of children reaching or exceeding the required standard We use the Read, Write Inc scheme as a means of teaching phonics.
 This is also used as our reading scheme which is supplemented by Project X scheme, New Way and Oxford Reading Tree.
 Once children have completed RWI (typically in the early stages of Year 2) they then progress on to our new English scheme ‘Literacy and Language’.
-We introduced this scheme in September 2014 with all the teaching staff attending a 2-day training course.

 Assessing Without Levels

 At the end of each year parents and carers receive a comprehensive report which shows where their child sits in regard to age related expectations.

 Since September 2015 we have been assessing children against age related expectations using a similar model to the one which is currently in place in the EYFS.
 This shows whether a child is at the Developing, Confident or Secure level for their age.
 We believe this allows increased continuity when measuring a child's journey from the moment they enter our school family.
 We also believe this terminology will be more relevant to our parents and carers who will have a very clear picture of the progress and attainment of their child at every stage.